Hemp: United States

 The process to legalize hemp cultivation began in 2009, when Oregon began approving licenses for industrial hemp.
 Then, in 2013, after the legalization of marijuana, several farmers in Colorado planted and harvested several acres of hemp, bringing in the first hemp crop in the United States in over half a century.
 After that, the federal government created a Hemp Farming Pilot Program as a part of the Agricultural Act of 2014.
 This program allowed institutions of higher education and state agricultural departments to begin growing hemp without the consent of the Drug Enforcement Administration (DEA).
 Hemp production in Kentucky, formerly the United States' leading producer, resumed in 2014.
 Hemp production in North Carolina resumed in 2017, and in Washington State the same year.
 By the end of 2017, at least 34 U.S. states had industrial hemp programs.
 In 2018, New York began taking strides in industrial hemp production, along with hemp research pilot programs at Cornell University, Binghamton University and SUNY Morrisville.

 As of 2017, the hemp industry estimated that annual sales of hemp products were around $820 million annually; hemp-derived CBD have been the major force driving this growth.

 Despite this progress, hemp businesses in the US have had difficulties expanding as they have faced challenges in traditional marketing and sales approaches.
-According to a case study done by Forbes, hemp businesses and startups have had difficulty marketing and selling non-psychoactive hemp products, as some online advertising platforms and financial institutions do not distinguish between hemp and marijuana.
+According to a case study done by Forbes, hemp businesses and startups have had difficulty marketing and selling non-psychoactive hemp products, as majority of online advertising platforms and financial institutions do not distinguish between hemp and marijuana.